At Ripley’s Aquarium of Canada, we are dedicated to the health and safety of our animals as they are our highest priority.

 Where possible, we make every attempt to breed animals in our facilities.

-Our aquariums have successfully bred and continue to breed animal species such as cownose rays, southern stingrays, seahorses, cuttlefish, horseshoe crabs, jellyfish, whitespotted bamboo sharks, various coral species and many others.
+Our aquariums have successfully bred and continue to breed animal species such as cownose rays, seahorses, cuttlefish, jellyfish, whitespotted bamboo sharks, various coral species and many others.
 We often collaborate with other aquariums that have similar breeding programs and exchange animals if and when needed.
 We also culture our own live food for some of our smaller animals such as jellyfish.
 Examples include single-cell algae, brine shrimp, rotifers and mysis shrimp.

 Ripley’s Aquarium of Canada voluntarily undergoes regular assessments by qualified zoo and aquarium associations such as the OSPCA (Ontario Society for the Prevention of Cruelty to Animals).